 On your end, you first have to find the circuit line and switches that powers the garburator.
 An additional safety measure may be to temporarily turn off all circuits to the kitchen and close the water mains.
 A voltage tester will be needed to make sure there’s no current flow at the main switches or electrical lines.

 Once the plumbing crew has been called in, you will have to remove all objects in the cabinet underneath the sink so the plumbers can have enough working space.
 Lay down old sheets around the area to shield your floor from dirt and water.
 The objective is to have the machine removed without leaving a mess.

 A garburator will be usually connected to a drain pipe on an adjacent sink or a dishwasher.
 Both these lines must be disconnected from the device.
 Only then can the plumber proceed with unscrewing the garburator from the mounting brackets and a snap ring underneath the sink.

 Of course, completely removing the garburator is not the end of your task; the sink must be returned to normal operations.
-A Barrie plumbing specialist like a professional from established companies such as Harris Plumbing Inc. will most likely install new drain piping once the machine is out of the way.
+An Aurora plumbing specialist like a professional from established companies such as Harris Plumbing Inc. will most likely install new drain piping once the machine is out of the way.
 Note that an experienced plumber has the right materials and skills to get the job done in no time at all.

 For more information,

 (Source: How to Remove a Garbage Disposal & Return to Original Sink Drain, SFGate)